veganaize/closure-compiler/Warnings.md

 ## @suppress Tags

 You can also silence warnings by adding JSDoc annotations to your code.
-All of the warnings categories above can be used in a @suppress tag in a @fileoverview JSDoc comment or a function JSDoc comment.
+All of the warnings categories above should be available for use in a @suppress tag in a @fileoverview JSDoc comment or a function JSDoc comment.
+However check [ParserConfig.properties](https://github.com/google/closure-compiler/blob/master/src/com/google/javascript/jscomp/parsing/ParserConfig.properties#L131) for a comprehensive list of suppressible warnings.

 For example,

     /**
      * @fileoverview This is a file where deprecation checks are disabled.